EXO Fire Protection Safety

 What that looks like

-More accurate documentation of hazards, impairments, and limitations
+Cleaner documentation of hazards, impairments, and limitations

-Professional escalation when work cannot proceed safely
+Professional escalation when work should not proceed

 Continuous Improvement